timeteam/timeteam.github.io/_posts/Non_fiction/2019-04-20-the-map-of-knowledge.md

 title: "Violet Moller - The Map of Knowledge"
 date: 2019-04-20
 published: true
-categories: [history, "mathematics and physics"]
+categories: ["history and prehistory", "mathematics and physics"]

 ---